 Today, technology is expanding at a rapid pace, and companies are using a whole set of technologies for product development.
 This created a huge demand for Full Stack developers as they possess great command over multiple programming languages.
-According to the U.S. Bureau of Labor Statistics, employment opportunities for Full Stack Developers is estimated to grow from 135,000 to more than 853,000 by 2024.
+According to the U.S. Bureau of Labor Statistics, employment opportunities for Full Stack Developers are estimated to grow from 135,000 to more than 853,000 by 2024.

-Full Stack Developer Interview Questions and Answers
+Frequently Asked Full Stack Developer Interview Questions

 Presentation layer (frontend part responsible for user experience)

 Business logic layer (backend part refers to the server-side of the application)

 A Full Stack Web Developer is a person who is familiar with developing both client and server software.
 In addition to mastering CSS and HTML, they are also know how to program browsers, databases, and servers.

 To fully comprehend the role of Full Stack developer, you must understand the web development components - front end and back end

 The front end comprises a visible part of the application in which the user interacts, while the back end includes business logic.